Jayrawdogg2/fox-n-5ox/README.md

-# an attempt to make rust csv and yml configurations easier through automation via Docker
+# Attempting to integrate Docker with Merino (5OCKS server written in rust)